 Australia relies on sea transport for 99 per cent of our exports.
 A substantial proportion of our domestic freight also depends on coastal shipping.

-Part X of the Trade Practices Act 1974, including details on registration of conference agreements and general contact details.
+Part X of the Competition and Consumer Act 2010, including details on registration of conference agreements and general contact details.

 Information about national and international regulatory schemes designed to determine liability for maritime incidents and ensure adequate and prompt compensation for damage caused by such incidents.

 On 2 July 2009, the Council of Australian Governments agreed to implement national regulation for maritime safety with the Australian Maritime Safety Authority becoming the national safety regulator for all commercial shipping in Australian waters.

 Visit this page for information on the background, purpose and funding of programs which are aimed at alleviating the cost disadvantage associated with transportation of freight and passenger vehicles to Tasmania by sea.